rgitrepo/kubernetes-beginner-to-pro/docs/day5/labels-selectors.md

 #### 4.3 Using Selectors to Filter Pods <a name="filtering-pods"></a>

 You can filter pods using selectors, which is particularly useful in large environments.
-Note `-l` and `--selctor` are interchangable.
+Note `-l` and `--selector` are interchangable.

 **Example:**
 ```bash